Dev Mantra

 The workflow begins in the United States at the end of the business day, typically around 6:00–6:30 PM EST. This is one of the most critical steps in the entire process.

-At this stage, US team members finalize their workpapers, update client notes, and assign tasks clearly within their practice management or workflow system.
-Every instruction must be explicit-what needs to be done, how it should be handled, and any client-specific nuances.
+US team members finalise workpapers, update client notes, and assign tasks clearly within their practice management system.
+Every instruction must be explicit — what needs to be done, how it should be handled, and any client-specific nuances.

 Step 2: India Team Kickoff and Alignment